ManjulaChandirasekaran/IT1025MChandir/Lab 1/readme.md

 ### Community dialogue circles on our changing community
 * Free event
 * Lunch will be served

-   * Provide us with vegan, vegetarian request at the time of inquiry
+   * Let us know about your dietary preferences

-* Child care provided
+* Child care provided*
-* Unordered sub-list.

 # Saturday November 5th, 2021
 ## from 9am-5pm